SteveCaruso/grid/classes/game-systems-implementation.md

     - why prototype code creates long term challenges for implementation
     - Understanding fundmantal software design principles as applied to game development

-2. Event driving programming
+2. Event driving game messages
+   - overview of different methods of decoupled communication
+   - Engine specific event syntax and implementation
+   - Language specific event syntax and implementation

-4. Game Play systems
+3. Game Play systems
     - Developing the core game loop for the genre in use (will vary by semeseter)
+    - creating event/messaging hooks for testing
-    - creating hooks for
+    - creating event/messaging hooks for other systems for later implementation

-    - Business models in game development (premium, freemium, subscriptions, etc.)
+4. Game Visual Effects systems
-    - Developing a Minimum Viable Product (MVP)
+     - Developing VFX options
+     - creating event/messaging hooks for testing
+     - creating event/messaging hooks for other systems for later implementation

+5. Game UI systems
+     - Developing UI systems including HUD, menus, transitions
+     - creating event/messaging hooks for testing
+     - creating event/messaging hooks for other systems for later implementation

-6. Game Production and Pipeline Management
+6. Game Network systems
-    - Team roles and structuring a game studio
-    - Project management methodologies (Agile, Scrum, Waterfall)
-    - Budgeting and resource allocation
+     - Developing network client and server processes
+     - creating event/messaging hooks for testing
+     - creating event/messaging hooks for other systems for later implementation

-7. Intellectual Property and Legal Considerations
+7. Systems integration and testing
-    - Copyright, trademarks, and patents
-    - Contracts and collaboration agreements
-    - Ethical considerations in game development

-8. Funding and Investment Strategies
-    - Bootstrapping vs. external funding
-    - Crowdfunding, venture capital, and grants
-    - Pitching to investors

-9. Marketing and Community Building
-    - Branding and establishing an identity
-    - Social media and influencer outreach
-    - Running successful game launch campaigns

-10. Distribution and Monetization
-    - Publishing options (self-publishing, working with a publisher, platforms)
-    - Revenue streams (DLC, ads, microtransactions, etc.)
-    - Post-launch support and live service models

-11. Scaling and Sustaining a Game Company
-    - Managing growth and scaling operations
+     - coordinating messaging between systems
-    - Risk management and contingency planning
+     - playtesting and debugging
-    - Evolving with industry trends
+     - demonstrating the product

 ## VI.

 - **A.** **<u>Course Learning Outcomes:</u>**

     **At the completion of the course, students will be able to:**
-    1. Develop a technical archite3cture for a game development project.
+    1. Develop a technical architecture for a game development project.
     2. Develop different game sub-systems that are able to communicate via events and messages.
     3. Develop and implement a test plan for individual game systems
     4. Apply project management skills to game production.